 To become eligible for certification by agencies like Medicaid or Medicare, applicants must be able to demonstrate competency through passing tests which offers you a level of qualification.

 Format of the HHA Exam

-The home health competency exam is a two-part evaluation that tests the knowledge and skills of home healthcare providers.
+The home health competency exam is a two-part evaluation.

-The second part of the test is the Skills Evaluation, where candidates demonstrate their ability to perform tasks related to home care services under supervision from an experienced evaluator.
+The second part of the test is the Skills Evaluation, where you need to demonstrate your ability to perform tasks related to home care services under supervision from an experienced evaluator.

 Written Examination Section of the HHA Exam